 Cheeks & Chin

 Rediscover your cheekbones!
-While there is no such thing as the perfectly shaped face, we do know that better definition of the central triangle formed by the eyes and lips enhances the perception of beauty.
+While there is no such thing as a perfectly shaped face, we do know that a better definition of the central triangle formed by the eyes and lips enhances the perception of beauty.
 With this treatment, you can draw attention back to your cheekbones.
-By replacing lost natural volume in the skin, fillers can create fuller cheeks, lifting the skin over your cheekbones to restore shape to the upper part of your face, or add emphasis to your chin to improve your profile.
+By replacing lost natural volume in the skin, fillers can create fuller cheeks, lifting the skin over your cheekbones to restore shape to the upper part of your face or add emphasis to your chin to improve your profile.

 How can this treatment rejuvenate my face?